Narayan Pal

 Narayan Pal (born 15 April 1965) is an Indian politician.
 Narayan Pal is a two-time Member of the Legislative Assembly (Uttarakhand), having served from 2002 to 2012.
-He was affiliated with the Bahujan Samaj Party party and has held various positions within the party, including leader of Vidhan Mandal Dal and Chairman of the Assurance Committee in the Uttarakhand Legislative Assembly.
-He re-joined the Bahujan Samaj Party in 2022.
+He is currently a member of the Indian National Congress and was previously affiliated with the Bahujan Samaj Party party and has held various positions within the party, including leader of Vidhan Mandal Dal and Chairman of the Assurance Committee in the Uttarakhand Legislative Assembly.
+He re-joined the Indian National Congress in 2026.

 Early life and education

 Narayan Pal was born in Haldwani city, Nainital district of the Uttar Pradesh (now Uttarakhand) on 15 April 1965 to Brijlal and Anandi Devi.
 He received a Bachelor of Arts from Kumaon University, Nainital.

 Political career

 Starting at college level politics, he was elected joint secretary of MB PG College Kumaon University, Nainital, in 1984-85 session.
 He was president of Youth Congress Nainital district from 1990 to 1995.
 He resigned from Congress in 1995 and joined Samajwadi Party and contest Lok Sabha election against Narayan Dutt Tiwari (Congress Tiwari).

 In 2002 and 2007 he was elected Member of the Legislative Assembly (MLA) (Uttarakhand) from Sitarganj (Udham Singh Nagar) constituency.
 He was Leader Vidhan Mandal Dal (BSP) in 2002 and Chairman Assurance Committee, Uttarakhand Legislative Assembly in 2007.
 He contested Lok Sabha Election from BSP in 2009 as well.
+He was defeated in 2012 by Bharatiya Janata Party candidate Kiran Mandal.
+He left the Bahujan Samaj Party and joined Congress.
+He again left the Congress to join BSP in 2022.
+He rejoined the Congress in 2026.